What Is a Good Investment?

 An investment can often be worthwhile because of its ability to balance out other investments in your portfolio.
 For example, let's say you are invested almost exclusively in U.S.-based companies.
 While these stocks may be good performers for you, they may also leave you exposed to bad results if the U.S. economy downturns.
 You can diversify your portfolio by mixing investments in varying industries and sectors, investing in foreign companies, or investing in various types of assets.

 Portfolio diversity has been a staple in the investment community for a long time.
 It helps you mitigate the risks of losing all of your invested capital.

-Ultimately, any investment should be evaluated with one thing in mind: boosting your net worth and helping you achieve financial security.
+Ultimately, you should evaluate investments with one thing in mind: boosting your net worth and helping you achieve financial security.
 Investing comes with risk, and it is possible to predict whether you have found a good investment or not by considering all the factors that influence them.

 Remember that successful businesses often make for successful investments, so you may benefit from learning how to examine a company's business plan and finances.
-Also, it’s important to understand the dynamics of supply and demand, the economy, and take into account the total cost of ownership with any investment.
+It's also important to understand the dynamics of supply and demand, the economy, and take into account the total cost of ownership with any investment.

 There is no way to know whether an investment will rise in value, as risk is part of the investing game.
 But many indicators can give you a good sense of whether something will become more valuable over time.
 The market continues to be thoroughly analyzed by professionals, providing many insights into different instruments' performance.
 Here are a few characteristics you should look for in a company before investing:

 - Fairly priced